RSS-Bridge/rss-bridge/docs/10_Bridge_Specific/Furaffinityuser.md

 - On the left side, select "Cookies" -> "Furaffinity.net"

-- There will be (at least) two cookie information in the main window.
-You need the value of the "a" and "b" keys
+- There will be (at least) two cookie informations in the main window.
+You need the values of the "a" key and "b" key

 ### Configuring RSS-Bridge